Axel Schmiegelow is a serial entrepreneur from Europe focused on the web, social media, and software.

-Schmiegelow currently serves as the CEO of itravel, an experience-based online and mobile tour operator that offers leisure travelers a platform to customize trips, including hotel, experiences, and transportation, and allows users to compare destinations on more criteria other than pricing.
+Schmiegelow currently serves as the CEO of itravel, an experience-based online and mobile tour operator that offers leisure travelers a platform to customize trips, including hotel, experiences, and transportation, and allows users to find trips based on activities & experiences ("moments").

 Schmiegelow has more than 15 years of experience as a serial entrepreneur, and is considered an expert in marketing, social media and entrepreneurship.
 He is a regular keynote speaker at leading industry events, including CEBIT, LeWeb, Web 2.0, DLD, next, Supernova, and SIME.

 Prior to itravel, Schmiegelow was co-founder and CEO of sevenload, a platform for licensed online video content operating in most European countries, the U.S., Turkey, and Russia.
 After his role as CEO, Axel was one of three Board members at the company until it was fully integrated as a vertical video channel operator within Burda.

 Having studied law with majors in Business and Copyright Law at the Sorbonne and Cologne Universities, Schmiegelow established at sevenload in 2006, the revenure share licensing model that today is the standard in premium online video.
 Under his leadership, sevenload also established an advertising model that secured net CPMs higher than on traditional TV.
 As Chairman of the Social Media Group within Germany's IAB equivalent, Schmiegelow helped broker with the leading TV broadcasters and establish a new advertising metric for online video in the German advertising industry's online advertising association, the AGOF.
 Similarly, under Schmiegelow's guidance, sevenload played a significant role in the EU antitrust efforts of the major online video industry players to prevent the creation of a joint platform of the two major German private TV broadcasters.